Castel Nuovo tickets & tours | Price comparison

 Build a one-switch backup route

 Around Piazza Municipio, keep one immediate fallback and one optional second stop.
 A practical chain is Royal Palace of Naples first, then Naples Underground only if you still have time.
-One-switch planning keeps your mood stable, so a closure update does not hijack the whole day.
+One-switch planning keeps your mood stable, so an access pause does not hijack the whole day.

-When regular access resumes, prioritize the first part of the day.
-Published hours are 9 am to 6 pm, last entry 5:30 pm, and the site can pause entry at capacity.
+On regular opening days, prioritize the first part of the day.
+Hours run 9 am to 6 pm, last entry is at 5:30 pm, and the site can pause entry at capacity.
 Early timing lowers queue risk and gives you buffer for nearby additions.
-Book only after reopening is confirmed.
+Buy tickets only after checking the active sales channel.

 Match the route to your travel style